Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/02-functions.md

 ## Each Function Does **One** Thing!

-Notice in our code that now each function is doing exactly **one** thing.  `get_number_from_user` does just that, it reads in a number from the user.
-Similarly `guess_the_number` now just processes the user's guess.
+Notice in our code that now each function is doing exactly **one** thing.  `get_number_from_user` does just that, it takes in a number from the user.
+Similarly, now `guess_the_number` just processes the user's guess.
 This makes each step *much* easier to read and test.

 ### !end-callout